IAWG-CSBC-PSON/hack2022-06-viz-comp/README.md

 ## References and Tips

 #### Categorization and Approaches for Visual Comparison
-Gleicher, M., Albers, D., Walker, R., Jusufi, I., Hansen, C.D. and Roberts, J.C., 2011.
-Visual comparison for information visualization.
-Information Visualization, 10(4), pp.289-309. >> This paper summarizes considerations and methods for visual comparison and can help as inspiration for the project.
+Gleicher, M., 2017.
+Considerations for visualizing comparison.
+IEEE transactions on visualization and computer graphics, 24(1), pp.413-423. >> This paper summarizes considerations and methods for visual comparison and can help as inspiration for the project. [paper](https://graphics.cs.wisc.edu/Papers/2018/Gle18/viscomp.pdf)

 <img width="600" alt="Visual Comparison" src="https://user-images.githubusercontent.com/31503434/151735372-bacc248f-aab8-40f5-a883-e3af0c4dd288.png">

-Lekschas, F., Zhou, X., Chen, W., Gehlenborg, N., Bach, B. and Pfister, H., 2020. **A generic framework and library for exploration of small multiples through interactive piling**.
-IEEE Transactions on Visualization and Computer Graphics, 27(2), pp.358-368. >> This paper describes a grid-based small-multiple approach for an overview over mltiple datasets and ways to aggregate (pile) and compare them.
+Lekschas, F., Zhou, X., Chen, W., Gehlenborg, N., Bach, B. and Pfister, H., 2020.
+A generic framework and library for exploration of small multiples through interactive piling.
+IEEE Transactions on Visualization and Computer Graphics, 27(2), pp.358-368. >> This paper describes a grid-based small-multiple approach for an overview over mltiple datasets and ways to aggregate (pile) and compare them. [paper](https://doi.org/10.1109/TVCG.2020.3028948) piling library](https://piling.js.org/)

 <img width="600" alt="Piling.js" src="https://user-images.githubusercontent.com/31503434/151975324-a8349527-1a58-4aa0-bed9-355789ba713a.png">

 #### Clustering Visualization and Comparison
-L'Yi, S., Ko, B., Shin, D., Cho, Y.J., Lee, J., Kim, B. and Seo, J., 2015. **XCluSim: a visual analytics tool for interactively comparing multiple clustering results of bioinformatics data**.
+L'Yi, S., Ko, B., Shin, D., Cho, Y.J., Lee, J., Kim, B. and Seo, J., 2015.
+XCluSim: a visual analytics tool for interactively comparing multiple clustering results of bioinformatics data.
 BMC bioinformatics, 16(11), pp.1-15. >> This paper describes a visual analytics system to compare clusterings with various views showing different aspects (summarizing stats, distribution, quality, etc.) of the clusterings.
-It can serve as inspirations for designing and implementing visualizations in this challenge.
+It can serve as inspirations for designing and implementing visualizations in this challenge. [paper](https://link.springer.com/article/10.1186/1471-2105-16-S11-S5)

 <img width="600" alt="Encodings to visually compare clusterings" src="https://user-images.githubusercontent.com/31503434/151973708-d722f2b5-86fd-4be3-a65e-95ca8838350d.png">